FCOO/device-modernizr/README.md

 [Modernizr] must be included.

-Using [mobile-detect.js] to detect the name of the device etc.

 Using [device.js] to detect operating system, orientation and type, but with the exception that the term *'mobile'* is used for *all* mobile devices (phones and tablets).
 Instead the term *phone* is used for mobile phones.